Blog

-Based on internal data and research combined with statistics gathered from Eurostat and the Bureau of Transportation Statistics, as well as aviation reports, we at SkyRefund have ranked the top reasons for these disruptions to air travel this summer.
+Based on internal data and research combined with statistics gathered from Eurostat and the Bureau of Transportation Statistics, as well as aviation reports, we at SkyRefund have ranked the top reasons for these disruptions.

 KEY TAKEAWAYS

-While these causes represent 60% of the claims we have received this summer, it is important to note that 40% of passengers did not receive a reason for flight delay from the airline.
-Passengers should be aware that an airline needs to provide them with a reason for the disruption, for you to submit your claim for compensation.
+While these causes account for 60% of the claims we received in 2025, it is important to note that nearly 40% of passengers were not given a reason for the delay by the airline.
+Airlines are required to provide passengers with a reason for the disruption, so they are properly informed and able to submit a claim for compensation

 What can be classed as a technical issue for flight delay?